 The information to support the deep borehole licence application should be provided in the form of a Method Statement including a Monitoring Plan where required.
-The Method Statement should show how you will carry out the work in a way that protects the water environment including how the construction will adequately isolate the borehole target formation from other groundwater units as this is crucial to limiting risks to the water environment.2
+The Method Statement should show how you will carry out the work in a way that protects the water environment including how the construction will adequately isolate the borehole target formation from other groundwater units as this is crucial to limiting risks to the water environment.3 v2 December 2020 Uncontrolled if printed 7 of 18

 As part of a licence application for a deep borehole the information set out in Table 1 (Annex 1), Information required for deep borehole construction, should be supplied as a minimum.
-It is split into two columns - information required for lower risk boreholes and that for higher risk boreholes.
+It is split into two columns - information required where the risk is lower